by Brian A. Wilkins

 Zadrozny first registered to vote in Florida on September 17, 2002, according to the Florida Department of State.
 But she registered as Brandy Lynn Jolly.
 She was living and working in New York at the time.
 The Florida address Zadrozny/Jolly used (Folio #082855-0082) for voter registration is a property in Dover, Florida that her parents somehow acquired for $10 in 1999 from Bernard and Betty Caton.
 The Jolly’s sold the property in 2019 for $375,000.
 They now live in Timberlake, North Carolina, close to their other daughter.

-“Brandy Jolly” was an active Florida voter until she became inactive in 2021, according to Mr. Gerri Kramer, the Chief Communications Officer for the Hillsborough County Supervisor of Elections.
+“Brandy Jolly” was an active Florida voter until 2021, according to Mr. Gerri Kramer, the Chief Communications Officer for the Hillsborough County Supervisor of Elections.
 “Our records do not indicate any voting history or a name change,” Mr. Kramer said.

 Zadrozny is registered to vote in New York as well.
 But she was registered in Florida as Brandy Lynn Jolly through 2021, despite her legal name since 2009 being Brandy Lynn Zadrozny.
 Florida law states “a person who willfully submits any false voter registration information commits a felony of the third degree, punishable as provided in s.
 775.082 or s.
 775.083.”